Skip to main content

 Methodology

-This report aggregates lead acquisition performance data from live UK campaigns operated across Google Ads, Meta Ads, and LinkedIn Ads between Q1 2025 and Q1 2026.
+This report aggregates lead acquisition performance data from live UK campaigns operated across Google Ads, Microsoft Ads, Meta Ads, and LinkedIn Ads between Q1 2025 and Q1 2026.

 Data collection

-• Campaign-level CPC, CPM, CPL, and conversion data was extracted directly from ad platform APIs across 420 distinct regulated-firm accounts.
+• Campaign-level CPC, CPM, CPL, and conversion data was extracted directly from ad platform APIs for UK regulated-firm accounts meeting the publication threshold (minimum 90 days live spend, UK-only targeting, minimum lead volume per metric).

 • Qualification outcomes (MQL, SQL, appointment booked) were matched via CRM exports using UTM parameters and deterministic phone/email hashing.